atualizado

 ABOUT THE HOST

-We are a new, small, and modest community of individuals who seek to live a peaceful, sustainable life.
+We are a new, small, and modest community of individuals who seek to live a peaceful and sustainable life.
 Your host, Jameelah, is a retired Spanish teacher from Chicago who moved to Mexico after working for the Department of Defense in Japan, to continue her research on Mexican Spanish.
 She holds a master's degree from the UNAM in Mexico City, where she studied Hispanic Linguistics and Mexican history and culture.

 OUR HACIENDA

-Our lush but modest property includes four small fruit orchards (lime, orange, grapefruit, plantains, banana, avocado, guayaba, guava, pistachio, mango trees, and some local treasures like chicozapote, nance, anona, guaya, and tamarindo).
-We also grow medicinal trees such as neem and moringa, offering a connection to the natural health traditions of the region.
+Our lush but modest property includes several small fruit orchards (lime, orange, grapefruit, plantains, banana, avocado, guayaba, guava, pistachio, mango trees, and some local treasures like chicozapote, nance, anona, chaya, jicaro, guaya, and tamarindo).
+We also grow medicinal trees such as neem, kalanchoe, and moringa, offering a connection to the natural health traditions of the region.
 Additionally, our land is rich with fossilized seashells and remains of ancient Mayan living, making it a fascinating spot for history enthusiasts and nature lovers alike.
 We have a bamboo garden that adds a touch of serenity to the landscape, providing a peaceful and calming space to relax and reflect.
+Finally, since purchasing our property in 2023, we have planted over fifty trees, mostly fruit trees.

 OUR PROJECTS

 As a new community, we are aiming to build the property's infrastructure, and we need your help.
 The projects mostly include tasks such as planting, watering, weeding, pruning, and landscaping.
 Some light building of structures may be needed as well.
+However, our most important and ambitious project is the restoration of the henequen trail and tracks, which were built in the 1880s.
+Over the centuries, the trails and tracks used to transport the henequen for shipment worldwide have been covered by the rainforest and are no longer visible.
+But, with your help, we can rescue the remains that are left.

 ABOUT THE PROPERTY